JJukE/mydocker/README.md

 ```

 Specify the image name to the proper CUDA and Ubuntu version you want at [dockerhub_nvidia](https://hub.docker.com/r/nvidia/cuda/tags).
-- IMG_NVDA: Name of the NVIDIA image
+- IMG_NVDA: Name of the docker image by NVIDIA

 ### 2. Build the image